syncfusion-content/uwp-docs/uwp/CellGrid/Getting-Started.md

 ---
 layout: post
-title: Getting Started with UWP CellGrid control | Syncfusion®
+title: Getting Started with UWP Excel-like Grid | Syncfusion®
-description: Learn here about getting started with Syncfusion® UWP CellGrid (SfCellGrid) control, its elements and more.
+description: Learn how to get started with the Syncfusion® UWP Excel-like Grid control.
+Explore setup, data population, features, and customization options.
 platform: uwp
-control: SfCellGrid
+control: Excel-like Grid
 documentation: ug
 ---

-# Getting Started with UWP CellGrid (SfCellGrid)
+# Getting Started with UWP Excel-like Grid

 This section helps you to get started with SfCellGrid.